tonyfu97/VisualAlgo/docs/pages/image-preprocessing-and-enhancement.md

     \end{pmatrix}
     \]

-3. **Rotation**: `static Matrix rotate(const Matrix &image, float angle, InterpolationType method = InterpolationType::NEAREST)` Rotates an image by a specified angle (in radians).
+3. **Rotation**: `static Matrix rotate(const Matrix &image, float angle, InterpolationType method = InterpolationType::NEAREST)` Rotates an image by a specified angle (in radians) in the clockwise direction (because y-axis points down).
 The rotation matrix is:

     \[
     \begin{pmatrix}